 Getting trapped, lost, or stranded without help is terrible enough in typical weather, never mind the frigid weather the winter brings.

-For safety and enjoyment, take your family or friends with you on your kayaking adventure, so if anything were to happen, you would have people nearby to help.
+For safety and enjoyment, take your family or friends with you on your kayaking adventure so that if anything were to happen, you would have people nearby to help.

 Remembering safety first will allow you to enjoy your kayak fishing trip in the winter.